-Impact 10.b: Long-Term Operational-Related Effects on Hydrology and Water Quality and water quality may be related to the increase in renewable energy and decrease in oil and gas use actions; low carbon fuels actions; expanded use of zero-emission mobile source technology actions; mechanical carbon dioxide removal and CCS actions; improvements to oil and gas facilities actions; reduced high-GWP compounds actions; manure management actions; forest, shrubland, and grassland management actions; agricultural actions; organic waste diversion and composting actions; and afforestation, urban forestry expansion, and wetland restoration actions.
+Impact 10.b: Long-Term Operational-Related Effects on Hydrology and Water Quality

+Operational-related impacts could include operation of new facilities, operational changes at existing facilities, or natural and working land management activities.
+Potential impacts associated with the 2022 Scoping Plan's reasonably foreseeable compliance responses are described in detail below.
+Long-term effects on hydrology and water quality may be related to the increase in renewable energy and decrease in oil and gas use actions; low carbon fuels actions; expanded use of zero-emission mobile source technology actions; mechanical carbon dioxide removal and CCS actions; improvements to oil and gas facilities actions; reduced high-GWP compounds actions; manure management actions; forest, shrubland, and grassland management actions; agricultural actions; organic waste diversion and composting actions; and afforestation, urban forestry expansion, and wetland restoration actions.
 Impacts related to actions not discussed below are addressed above in the discussion of Impact 10.a.
 See the introduction to Section 4.B for additional information related to the approach to the environmental impact analysis.